exoclime/VULCAN/README.md

 The script of ```plot_vulcan.py``` should also serve as a good example of how to access to output files.
 The first step is to use "pickle.load" to unpack the binary files.
 The main variables are stored in three basic classes: data['variable'], data['atm'], and data['parameter'].
 You can also find all the names of variables and the class structure in ```store.py```.

+### Using the Monte Carlo radiative-transfer (MCRT) module ###
+To enable the MCRT module edit the use_gCMCRT variable to True in vulcan_cfg.py.
+The number of photon packets is given by the variable Nph in the same file.
+The MCRT will run slow at first past as it compiles and caches, but then will run a lot faster.
+We suggest lowering the number of packets if runtimes are too slow, but no smaller than 1000 packets.
+Alternativly, lower the number of wavelength bins for the photochemistry.
+We include timing output of the MCRT module step to aid this determination.

 ### Troubleshooting ###
 - `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun`